-The Regional Independence Partner responsible for Slovakia and supporting staff monitor strict regulatory, professional and PwC independence requirements related to financial interests in, services to and business relationships with assurance clients (including audit clients).
-The Firm has, as part of a response throughout the PwC Global network, implemented an independence compliance program and monitoring system.
-The systems and controls cover the following key elements:
+The Regional Independence Leader with the support of the country Partners responsible for Independence and supporting staff monitor strict regulatory, professional, and PwC independence requirements related to financial interests in, services to and business relationships with assurance clients (including audit clients).
+The Firm has, as part of a response throughout the PwC Global Network, implemented an independence compliance program and monitoring system.
+The system and controls cover the following key elements:

-- Written independence policies and procedures - An automated financial interest tracking system and global restricted entity list - On-going independence training - Internal monitoring of our system of independence and the related controls including annual testing of partner and staff independence - Responsibility for independence and our system and controls vested in senior management - An appropriate "tone at the top" and culture relating to independence - Prompt reporting of personnel employment negotiations with clients - Reporting by personnel of perceived and real independence violations - Disciplinary policies and processes - Controls over joint business-relationships, non-audit relationships with audit clients and fee arrangements.
+- Written independence policies and procedures, - An automated financial interest tracking system and global restricted entity list, - On-going independence training, - Self-assessment/confirmation process that is done by all partners and staff on annual basis, - Internal monitoring of our system of independence and the related controls including annual testing of partner and directors' independence, - Responsibility for independence and our system and controls vested in senior management ,

+- An appropriate "tone at the top" and culture relating to independence, - Prompt reporting of personnel employment negotiations with clients, - Reporting by personnel of perceived and real independence violations, - Disciplinary policies and processes, and - Controls over joint business-relationships, non-audit relationships with audit clients and fee arrangements.

 This system requires that partners and staff examine and document any concerns over the firm's independence either in relation to the acceptance of a new client or a particular engagement.
-Before any non-assurance engagement is accepted for an audit client, an enquiry is made with the respective audit partner (in some cases it would at the same time be a partner globally responsible for our relationship with the client, as to the permissibility of providing such services to that client.
+Before any non-assurance engagement is accepted for an audit client, an enquiry is made with the respective audit partner (in some cases it would at the same time be a partner globally responsible for our relationship with the client), as to the permissibility of providing such services to that client.
 The assignment can only be accepted once the respective audit partner confirms that the proposed engagement does not constitute a threat to independence or if threats exist, sufficient safeguards are in place to reduce them to an acceptable level.